goyek/goyek/README.md

 A task with a given name can be only registered once.

+Default task can be assigned using the `DefaultTask` field.
+When the default task is set, then it is run if no task is provided.

 ### Task action

 Task action is a function which is executed when a task is executed.